Rjpdude/redux-pods/README.md

 State changes can be effected within action callbacks through the state's `draft` property - a mutable copy of the state object produced by [Immer](https://immerjs.github.io/immer/).
 After the action callback is fully resolved, the draft is finalized and returned as the new state object.

 You can also access the state's `current` property - the actual current state object.
-This is usefull for maintining an awareness of the current state to compare against pending changes on the draft.
+This is useful for maintining an awareness of the current state to compare against pending changes on the draft.

 ## Action handlers